oopsmonk/documentation/core/1.0/tutorials/go/send-your-first-bundle.md

 :::warning:
 Nodes can delete old transactions from their local copies of the Tangle.
 Therefore, a time may come where you request your transaction from a node, but the node doesn't have it anymore.

-If you want to store data on the Tangle for extended periods of time, we recommend either [running your own node](root://node-software/0.1/iri/how-to-guides/quickstart.md) or running a permanode such as [Chronicle](root://node-software/0.1/chronicle/introduction/overview.md).
+If you want to store data on the Tangle for extended periods of time, we recommend [running your own node](root://node-software/1.0/overview.md).
 :::

 ## Run the code